zahur76/MilestoneProject1/README.md

-**VISIT MAURITIUS**
+# **VISIT MAURITIUS**

 The project was created with the main intention to promote tourism in Mauritius.
-Tourism being one of the main pillars of the Mauritian economy, my design was geared towards a website that would reach a wide audience and show them many sides of tourism that Mauritius can offer.
+Tourism being one of the main pillars of the Mauritian economy, my design was geared towards a website that would reach a wide audience and show them different facets of tourism that Mauritius can offer instead of the traditional focus on beaches.
+Hence the site would be able to cater for tourists from a larger demographic group.

-**UX**
+## UX

 The website is mainly for those who are looking for a holiday destination.

+* The user should be able to identify why they would want to visit Mauritius and why Mauritius is different from other destinations.
-By visiting this site the users should be able to get a overview to what Mauritius can offer as a travel destination in a user friendly manner.
+* By visiting this site the users should be able to get an overview of what Mauritius can offer as a travel destination.

-It should also be able to showcase other aspects of tourism besides beaches.
+* The user should be exposed to other aspects of tourism besides beaches.

-The user should be able to identify main reasons to visit Mauritius.
-The user should be able to identify whether Mauritius would meet their travel criteria, such as:
+* The user should be able to easily identify whether Mauritius would meet their travel reqiurements.
-- is the destinaton family friendly?
-- actvities on offer
-- cultural aspects

-The site layout was contructed using wireframe below find link [here](linkhttps://github.com/zahur76/MilestoneProject1/blob/master/wireframe.pdf)
+The site layout was contructed using wireframe.
+Find the link [here](https://github.com/zahur76/MilestoneProject1/blob/master/wireframe.pdf)

-**FEATURES**
+## FEATURES

 All pages consist of the same header and footer layout.
 The header consists of collapse menu for smaller devices which links to the other pages.
-The footer has social links to plus an addtional link where visitors can download pdf form on how to become a resident.
+The footer has social links plus an addtional link where visitors can download pdf form on how to become a resident.

-*Home page*
+### *Home page*

 The main landing page consists of a hero image showcasing the natural beauty of Mauriitus.
 The page also highlights 3 main reasons to visit Mauritius using images a text.
 The user can then link to experiences page to further explore activities in more detail.

-*Experiences page*
+### *Experiences page*

 This page has a layout of 9 main activities which can be done in Mauritius covering activities for all demographics.
-Images and text for the activities.
+Image and text description used for the activities.

-*Mauritius page*
+### *Mauritius page*

 A description of Mauritius for those wanting to gain more knowledge of Mauritius.
 Description taken from wikepedia.

-*Contact page*
+### *Contact page*

 This page is used if the user wants any further imformation by filling a contact form.